 *Note that personnel records are maintained by Human Resources; student records are maintained by the Office of the University Registrar.
 For records on Alberta College (1903-2001) please contact the City of Edmonton Archives (780) 496-5989.

 Access to Archival Records and Special Collections

 The Archives’ reading room has limited seating capacity and is reserved for individuals using our collections.
 Individuals seeking a place for group work or a quiet place to study should use areas in the library designated for that purpose.

-Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta and the Copyright Act of Canada.
+Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta.

 Hours and Contact